lvshuiyiqing/instcov-1/doc/InstCovImpl.md

-A notable thing is that, when using `getLocEnd()`, the returned `SourceLocation` might not always be the last location of a statemenet.
+A notable thing is that, when using `getLocEnd()`, the returned `SourceLocation` might not always be the last location of a statement.
 If the statement terminates with right brace `}`, then the location will be fine.
 However if a statement terminates with semicolon `;`, then `getLocEnd()` will return the beginning of the token before `;`.
 This is not a desired behavior, so we need to